lie-nn/lie-nn-torch/README.md

 # lie-nn-torch

-Create neural networks equivariant to reductive Lie groups in torch.
-This library implements to torch functions to use the group operations implemented in [lie-nn](https://github.com/lie-nn/lie-nn) on torch tensors data.
+Create neural networks equivariant to reductive Lie groups in Pytorch.
+This library implements the Pytorch functions to use all the group operations implemented in [lie-nn](https://github.com/lie-nn/lie-nn) on torch tensors data.

 # Functions